 8. For Site Owners

-- If you can’t avoid this then ensure less number of font files are downloaded in order to reduce the file size of download.
+- If you can’t avoid this, then ensure to use less number of font files in order to reduce the file size of download.

 9. For Developers

 Since the small font problem may stop the page access completely, we recommend the developers to make the use of Google fonts optional on plugins and themes.
 Site owners can decide to choose generic font families or Google fonts and switch between the options whenever they want.
 Also, a good practice is to ensure not affecting the current user settings when updating to the newer version of the plugin or theme.

 Another way is to download and deliver the required Google fonts locally with the theme or plugin package.
 Otherwise, automatically add “display=swap” parameter to all Google font requests as explained above.